richTheCreator/RN_GUARD/README.md

 ### Motivation :bulb:

-Reactpack is intended to be a source of inspiration for building your own react-native application.
+RNG is intended to be a source of inspiration for building your own react-native application.
 A backpack full of commonly used design patterns, components, interactions, and more.

-> Don't get lost building your app, take your backpack. :school_satchel:
+> Defend your app, take your shield!🛡

-### Tools :fire:
+### ⚔️ Tools
 Built for the modern RN developer.

 :white_check_mark: ES6 <br/>